Lili Marleen

-"Lili Marleen" (also spelled "Lili Marlen'", "Lilli Marlene", "Lily Marlene", "Lili Marlène" among others; /de/) is a German love song that became popular during World War II throughout Europe and the Mediterranean among both Axis and Allied troops.
-Written in 1915 as a poem, the song was published in 1937 and was first recorded by Lale Andersen in 1939 as "Das Mädchen unter der Laterne" ("The Girl under the Lantern").
+"Lili Marleen" (also spelled "Lili Marlen'", "Lilli Marlene", "Lily Marlene", "Lili Marlène" among others; /de/) is a German love song that became popular during World War II throughout Europe and the Mediterranean among both Axis and Allied troops after being regularly broadcast by Soldatensender Belgrad, a German military radio station in occupied Belgrade.
+Written in 1915 as a poem, it was set to music in 1938 and was first recorded by Lale Andersen in 1939 as "Das Mädchen unter der Laterne" ("The Girl under the Lantern").
 The song is also well known in a version performed by Marlene Dietrich.

 In 2005, Bear Family Records released a 7-CD set Lili Marleen an allen Fronten ("Lili Marleen on all Fronts"), including nearly 200 versions of "Lili Marleen" with a 180-page booklet.

 Creation

 The True Story of Lili Marlene (1944), a British propaganda film by Humphrey Jennings.
 Despite its title the film contains multiple inaccuracies.